Irvo Otieno funeral: Anguish, grief and a call to action

 At funeral services at a Chesterfield church to mourn Irvo Otieno, there was also a call to remember him as a symbol of how mentally ill people are treated by law enforcement and the need for change.

 "The disgrace was not that Irvo had mental problems.
-The disgrace is how you treated Irvo," the Rev. Al Sharpton told the mourners on Wednesday at First Baptist Church on Iron Bridge Road North.
+The disgrace is how you treated Irvo," the Rev. Al Sharpton told the mourners Wednesday at First Baptist Church of South Richmond.

 Otieno, 28, of Henrico County, died at Central State Hospital in Dinwiddie County on March 6.
 Seven Henrico County sheriff's deputies and three hospital workers have been charged with second-degree murder.